 Specifically, according to the complaint, NeoGenomics represented to investors that it had “every kind of testing modality that you can use for cancer, including some of the fast-growing new ones, like next-generation sequencing,” which positioned the company as a “one-stop-shop” for pathologists and gave NeoGenomics “a competitive advantage.”
 In reality, the complaint alleges, NeoGenomics was anything but a “one-stop-shop” for cancer testing; the company later admitted that its portfolio of cancer tests “is weighted to legacy” tests “while the market is moving towards larger, more comprehensive panels.”
 Per the complaint, the company also admitted that it had “not kept up” with competitors’ more in-demand technologically advanced cancer tests.

-Following this news, NeoGenomics’ stock price plummeted more than 20% on March 29, 2022, causing significant harm to investors.
+Following these disclosures, NeoGenomics‘ stock price declined dramatically, causing significant harm to investors.

 Our Securities Lawyers Have a Winning Record Against Companies Like NeoGenomics